Homeowners fail to find out whether homes are at risk

 “Planning ahead really is the best policy and knowing whether your property is at risk from flooding will ensure that you are better prepared.

-“Being able to access the kind of information that Homecheck Flood provides, for a relatively small cost, means consumers are forewarned; they understand the risk that may face their home and can take adequate measures to make their homes resilient, should the worse occur.”
+“Being able to access the kind of information that Homecheck Flood provides, for a relatively small cost, means consumers are forewarned; they understand the risk that may face their home and can take adequate measures to make their homes resilient, should the worst occur.”